|Nutritional Guidelines (per serving)|

 - 1 large egg white (beaten)

-Dissolve yeast in water.
-Add yeast mixture and 3 cups of the rye flour to the milk mixture.
+Dissolve the yeast in the lukewarm water.
+Add the yeast mixture and 3 cups of the rye flour to the milk mixture.
 Beat thoroughly, then beat in the remaining rye flour and caraway seeds, if using.
-Cover and let rise until doubled.
+Cover place the dough in a warm place (70 to 75 F) and let the dough rise until doubled.
+This can take quite a long time because you are using only rye flour.
+Plan for a few hours and know that it can take as long as 12 hours.